svjis/svjis2/README.md

 If you want to use different database like Postgres modify local settings file `./svjis2-data/svjis/local_settings.py`.

 > [!NOTE]
 > By default application in container runs with `DEBUG = True`.
 If you want to run application in production override at least `SECRET_KEY`, `ALLOWED_HOSTS` and set `DEBUG = False` in `./svjis2-data/svjis/local_settings.py` file.
-Also you will need `Nginx` or `Apache` reverse proxy which will take care about static files and certificate. `Postgres` database backend is recommended for production.
+Also you will need `Nginx` or `Apache` reverse proxy which will be serving static files and will take care about tls certificate. `Postgres` database backend is recommended for production.

 ## 5 Troubleshooting